Bella's Britain

 • Knaresbrough

-In our experience brands are waking up to the fact that excluding dogs is bad for business.
+In our experience, brands are waking up to the fact that excluding dogs is bad for business.
 It's certainly a lot easier to take pup with you now than even just a few years ago.
-However we find that the interpretation of dog friendly varies quite a bit between different businesses and brands.
-In our view, for a food business to count as 'dog friendly' they have to allow dogs to sit inside.
-To help guide you we use three broad categories:
+However, we find the term 'dog friendly' varies quite a bit between different businesses and brands.
+In our view, for a food business to count as 'dog friendly' they have to at least allow dogs to sit inside.
+We use three broad categories:

-2. Dog Friendly - Dogs are permitted inside and some facilities like dog bowls and biscuits may be available, but dogs may be restricted to certain areas and not at the counter
+2. Dog Friendly - Dogs are permitted inside and some facilities like dog bowls and biscuits may be available, but dogs may be restricted to certain areas, such as at the counter.

 Dog Friendly Brands

 The lists below reflect our experience (or where the brand has specifically advertised themselves as dog friendly).
 It's always best to check before travelling, especially where brands are operated by franchisees who may apply different rules.
-Some on the list here might surprise you, and certainly when we talk to other dog owners many are unware they can take pup to these businesses.
+Some on the list here might surprise you.

 Cafe's, Bars and Restaurants